-This bacteria plays a key role in gut health.
+This strain plays a key role in gut health.

-A 2016 report published in World Journal of Gastroenterology found that lactobacilli can ease symptoms of IBS, like stomach bloating, potentially preventing or easing IBS symptoms.4,5
+A 2016 report published in World Journal of Gastroenterology found that lactobacilli can ease symptoms of IBS, like stomach bloating.15,16

 Handpicked content: What is Irritable Bowel Syndrome (IBS) and how can you treat it?

-This is the first bacteria to colonise babies’ guts, and it’s also thought to play an important role in immune system health.
+This is the first strain to colonise babies’ guts, and it’s also thought to play an important role in immune system health.

-However, scientists are still investigating how bifidobacteria has this effect.6,7
+However, scientists are still investigating the mechanisms behind this.19,20

 Handpicked content: What is my immune system and why is it so important?

-What we eat can have a big impact on the health of our gut and our individual microbiome can affect our metabolism, digestion and weight.
+What we eat has a big impact on the health of our gut and our individual microbiome can affect our metabolism, digestion and weight.

-A large study in the Netherlands found that everything we drink or eat has an effect on the bacteria living in our digestive systems as well as our overall health.9
+A large study in the Netherlands found that everything we drink or eat has an effect on the bacteria living in our digestive systems as well as our overall health.25

-Other evidence suggests that a diet high in sugar and fat changes the bacteria in the microbiome and leads to obesity.10
+Other evidence suggests that a diet high in sugar and fat changes the bacteria in the microbiome and increases the risk of obesity.26

-Researchers believe that a diverse diet leads to a diverse microbiome that is able to deal with any bacteria that is harmful to your health.11
+Researchers believe that a diverse diet leads to a diverse microbiome that is able to deal with harmful bacteria.27

 What is a microbiome diet?

-The idea is to eat a diet full of foods which helps support levels of good bacteria in your gut.
+The idea is to eat a diet full of foods that helps support levels of good bacteria in your gut.

-A healthy gut diet plan is full of whole foods and nutrients – basically foods that help your digestive system work at its best - and less processed and harder-to-digest foods.
-These foods can include:
+A healthy gut diet plan is rich in whole foods and nutrients – basically, foods that help your digestive system work at its best - and less processed and harder-to-digest foods.

 Packed with essential vitamins, minerals and dietary fibre, getting your 5 a day is essential for a healthy, balanced microbiome.